castorini/pyserini/docs/experiments-ltr-msmarco-passage-reranking.md

 # Pyserini: LTR Filtering for MS MARCO Passage

-This page describes how to reproduce the ltr experiments in the following paper
+This page describes how to reproduce the learning-to-rank (LTR) experiments in the following paper:

-> Yue Zhang and Chengcheng Hu and Yuqi Liu and Hui Fang and Jimmy Lin.
-[Learning to Rank in the Age of Muppets: Effectiveness–Efficiency Tradeoffs in Multi-Stage Ranking](https://aclanthology.org/2021.sustainlp-1.8) _2021.sustainlp-1.8_.
+> Yue Zhang, Chengcheng Hu, Yuqi Liu, Hui Fang, and Jimmy Lin.
+[Learning to Rank in the Age of Muppets: Effectiveness–Efficiency Tradeoffs in Multi-Stage Ranking](https://aclanthology.org/2021.sustainlp-1.8) _Proceedings of the Second Workshop on Simple and Efficient Natural Language Processing_, pages 64–73, 2021.

-This guide contains instructions for running learning-to-rank baseline on the [MS MARCO *passage* reranking task](https://microsoft.github.io/msmarco/).
+This guide contains instructions for running the LTR baseline on the [MS MARCO *passage* reranking task](https://microsoft.github.io/msmarco/).
-Learning-to-rank serves as a second stage reranker after BM25 retrieval.
+LTR serves as a second-stage reranker after BM25 retrieval.

-## Data Preprocessing
+## Data Prep

-We're going to use `collections/msmarco-ltr-passage/` as the working directory to download pre processed data.
+We're going to use `collections/msmarco-ltr-passage/` as the working directory to preprocess the data.
+First, download the MS MACRO passage dataset `collectionandqueries.tar.gz`, per instructions [here](experiments-msmarco-passage.md).
+Then:

 ```bash
 mkdir collections/msmarco-ltr-passage/